 If I revise my paper or do additional research, am I guaranteed publication?

 No paper is guaranteed publication until the entire editorial process has been completed and the Editor-in-chief has made the final decision.
-Papers are anonymously reviewed by both the student editorial board and two faculty members.
-We often request multiple revisions of papers that are selected for publication.
+Papers are anonymously reviewed by both the student editorial board and two faculty members of Appalachian State University.
+We may request multiple revisions of papers that are selected for publication.

 How much time is allotted for revisions?

-Authors may spend up to two weeks on requested revisions.
+Authors may spend up to two weeks to complete requested revisions.
 This process may take place more than once.

 Do I have to be attending a four-year college or university in order to submit?

 If I have already graduated, can I submit a paper that I wrote as an undergraduate?